John-Abbott-College/4A8-Notes/09_Application_Testing.md

 2. Fix up the unit test class!

-   Look over the unit tests for the Multiply method and correct any issues you identify by verifying that:
+   Look over the unit tests for the  `MathWhiz` class and correct any issues you identify by verifying that:

    - All methods are tested, including constructors (explicit ones if there are any, the default one otherwise)